guisalmeida/comment-form/README.md

 # comment-form
-Repository from project to learning vue.js
+Repository from project to learning vue.js and cypress

 ## Project setup
 ```